Streeterxs/covid19-awareness/backend/README.md

 ## Running

 Utilize two separate consoles, on one execute `tsc --watch` to listen and compile all changes made on .ts files, on another execute `npm start`.
 Make sure your MongoDB serve is up and running to.

+## Node Version

+If you are using a version of Nodejs bellow 14 add `"type": "module"` to your package.json file.